Newton-School/mysql-cheatsheet/README.md

 SELECT * FROM users WHERE dept IN ('design', 'sales');
 ```

+We can use `WHERE dept='design' AND dept='sales'` but imagine if there are a lot of departments.

 ## Create & Remove Index

+Whenever we want a faster query result, we need to index the column.
+For example, if we know location is something quite frequently searched by users, then we can index it. `LIndex` is a name provided to the index.
+It means `Location Index`.

 ```sql
 CREATE INDEX LIndex On users(location);